teekenl/link-node-runner/README.md

     - Geth:
     ```
       ./geth.sh
     ```

 5. Run `Chainlink` node.
    ```
     ./link.sh
    ```
-   During this process, you will be prompted with message entering your email and password.
-Note: This will be credentials for logging in your account in the Chainlink operator page locally.
+   During this process, you will prompted with message entering your email and password.
+Note: This will be credential to login your account in Chainlink operator page locally.

-   You should now be able to see that Chainlink is up and running by going to [localhost](http://localhost:6688)
+   You should now able to see this Chainlink is up and running by going to [localhost](http://localhost:6688)

 6. To terminate/ force quit  the script.
    ```